 How is an enduring material activity defined?

 Enduring materials should be reported in PARS for each year in which they are active, either for the entire year or any part thereof.
-For each year that you provided the activity, please report the number of learners who participated in it during that year, as well as the income and expense related to the activity for that year.
+For each year that you provided the activity, please report the number of learners who participated in it during that year, as well as the income related to the activity for that year.
 Do not report cumulative data for an activity spanning multiple years.
+The start date entered for the activity should be the first date the activity was available for learners or the date of the most recent review of the activity, whichever is later.
+If the enduring material activity spans multiple years, the start date should be consistent across reporting years.